Trogir

 Split

-Dalmatia's vibrant city just 30 minutes away with Diocletian's Palace.
+Dalmatia's vibrant capital just 30 minutes away, built around Diocletian's Palace.

 Hvar

-Croatia's sunniest island with glamorous nightlife and the Pakleni Islands.
+Croatia's sunniest island, with lively nightlife and the Pakleni Islands offshore.

 Šibenik

-Historic city with the UNESCO Cathedral of St. James and Krka access.
+Historic city with the UNESCO Cathedral of St. James and gateway to Krka.

 Brač

-Island home to the iconic Zlatni Rat beach and traditional stone villages.
+Island home of Zlatni Rat beach and traditional white-stone villages.